Seyed Hossein Mousavian: Ambassador to Germany

+investigated the Mykonos assassinations and the 395-pages explanation of its verdict does not mention Dr. Mousavian.
+Indeed, Dr. Mousavian has been frequent visitor to Germany since, and he has been involved in high-level policy discussions with senior German officials and parliamentarians and the colleagues from other European governments.
+These simple, easy to verify facts speak for themselves".

-During Mousavian's ambassadorial tenure, the Salman Rushdie affair took place, and Mousavian went on German radio to announce that Iran would not lift its fatwa against the writer.
+During Mousavian's ambassadorial tenure, the Salman Rushdie affair took place, and Mousavian went on German radio to announce that Iran would not lift its fatwa against Salman Rushdie.

 In the same interview, he expressed skepticism that Germany would risk its trade relations with Iran by protesting the Rushdie fatwa.
 Because of this statement, Social Democratic politician Freimut Duve called for Mousavian's expulsion, saying that he had, in effect, publicly expressed agreement with the fatwa; politicians from other parties echoed Duve's call.
 The German Foreign Ministry, moreover, summoned Mousavian to a meeting.

 During Mousavian's tenure, 24 Iranians were assassinated in Europe.
 In 1997, a German court concluded that the Iranian leadership, including the foreign ministry, masterminded the murders and that the headquarters for plotting them was the Iranian embassy.
 During the trial, Abolghasem Mesbahi, a former spy from the Islamic Republic of Iran, testified that “Mousavian was involved in most of the crimes that took place in Europe."

 In a 1997 interview with the German Taz Daily, Mousavian expressed support for Hamas and Hizbullah.

-Return to Iran

-Subsequently, he headed the Foreign Relations Committee of the Supreme National Security Council (SNSC) of Iran during the eight years of Mohammad Khatami's presidency.
-Mousavian meanwhile continued his education in the late 1990s, receiving a master's degree from the University of Tehran in 1998, and a Ph.D. from the University of Kent in the UK in international relations in 2002.

-He later served as Foreign Policy Advisor to Ali Larijani, Secretary of the Supreme National Security Council (2005–7), and Vice President of the Center for Strategic Research and in a variety of capacities for the Expediency Discernment Council's Center for Strategic Research (CSR) from 2005 to 2008.
-During this period, he was Editor-in-Chief or a member of the editorial board for numerous CSR publications, including the Journal of Human Rights Studies, Journal of International Security and Terrorism, Rahbord (Strategy) Magazine, and Journal of Disarmament.